AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 **Quick reference:**
 - Singular countable nouns must have an article or similar determiner.
-- Plural countable nouns can have a definite article or none.
+- Plural countable nouns can have a definite article or no article.
 - Do not use an article with proper nouns or uncountable (mass) nouns.
 - Use a definite article plus "method" or "callback" to specify its function unless it is obvious from context.
 - Do not normally use a leading article with "mode."
-Example: "Enter silent mode."
+Example: "Put the device into silent mode."
 _________

-Articles are a type word called a determiner.
+Articles are a type of word called a determiner.
 Determiners are parts of noun phrases that provide information about specificity, quantity, or possession.

 "A" and "an" are indefinite articles.
 They are used before a singular countable noun when referring to any member of a group.
 For example, "Download a text editor." means any text editor will do.

-Note that "countable" nouns are just that: things that can be separated from a group, where the separated items can be counted.
+Note that "countable" nouns are called that because they can be separated from a group and counted.
+For example, "channels" or "users."

 "The" is a definite article.
 It is used before a singular countable noun when referring to a particular member of a group.
 For example, "Download the text editor from the sample folder." means you need a specific text editor.

 A plural countable noun can also be specified with a definite article.
 For example, "Extract the script files to your project folder." points you to some specific files.

-Note that singular countable nouns require an article or some other type of determiner, such as "one," "your," or "this."
+Note that singular countable nouns *require* an article or some other type of determiner, such as "one," "your," or "this."
 They cannot exist on their own.

 | Do this...                                           | ...instead of this                                    |
 | :--------------------------------------------------- | :---------------------------------------------------- |